 IditaNature!
 Get Outside!

 Carmen Field, with the Kachemak Bay National Estuarine Research Reserve and Kids in Nature launched an exciting new initiative for connecting children with nature during the 2010 Iditarod Sled Dog Race.
-In the past several years, over 300 Alaskan kids (preschoolers and elementary students) from schools in Homer and Anchorage, Alaska met the challenge of spending at least the same amount of minutes outdoors as the mileage of the Iditarod Great Sled Race (1,150 minutes/miles).
+In the past several years, more than 300 Alaskan kids (preschoolers and elementary students) from schools in Homer and Anchorage, Alaska met the challenge of spending at least the same amount of minutes outdoors as the mileage of the Iditarod Great Sled Race (1,150 minutes/miles).

 What is IditaNature and how do kids participate?